Mathumathi24/KPN-Sales-Operations-Analytics-project-using-Excel/README.md

-# KPN Sales & Operations Analytics 📊
+# Blinkit Sales & Operations Analytics 📊

 ## Project Overview

-This project is an end-to-end **KPN Sales & Operations Analytics project built using Microsoft Excel**.
+This project is an end-to-end **Blinkit Sales & Operations Analytics project built using Microsoft Excel**.

 The objective is to analyse sales, customers, marketing, delivery operations, products, inventory, and customer feedback to identify meaningful business insights and support data-driven decision-making.